|

 given time the pressure outside the pool and the pressure

 inside the pool should be equal.
-Viking Fiberglass Pools
+A leading fiberglass pool

 recommends that there be no more than a 6” difference